-- Employing the talents of BIPOC and LGBTQIA+ curators
+- Employing the talents of BIPOC, LGBTQIA+, and Disabled curators

-- Hosting programs that feature and promote the voices of BIPOC and LGBTQIA+ presenters
+- Hosting programs that feature and promote the voices of BIPOC, LGBTQIA+, and Disabled presenters

 - Creating more equitable organizational Board and Committees

-- Collaborating with local BIPOC and LGBTQIA+ organizations and support their goals
+- Collaborating with local BIPOC, LGBTQIA+, and Disability organizations and support their goals

-- Increasing the number of BIPOC and LGBTQIA+ artists represented in our permanent collection by establishing funds which offset the financial cost of archiving their work
+- Increasing the number of BIPOC, LGBTQIA+, and other marginalized artists represented in our permanent collection by establishing funds which offset the financial cost of archiving their work

 We are handicap accessible and are willing to accommodate all people including those with special needs.
 Visitors with special needs are encouraged to contact us before coming to AAWR, so that we can ensure your visit is fulfilling and enjoyable.